top of page

 Ambohimanga (Royal Hill) & Antsirabe

-The journey kicks off in Antananarivo (Tana), Madagascar’s vibrant capital, known for its mix of French colonial architecture, lively markets, and historical sites like the Royal Hill of Ambohimanga, a UNESCO World Heritage Site.
+Day trip to the historical site of the Royal Hill of Ambohimanga, a UNESCO World Heritage Site.
 This is one of Madagascar’s most important cultural landmarks.
 Once the royal city of the Merina Kingdom, it’s rich with history and tradition.
 In this video, Gus dives into the fascinating history of this landmark.
 After picking up the 4x4s in Tana, the real adventure begins on day 3 with a scenic drive to Antsirabe, south of the capital.
 Buckle up!

 Morondava, Alley of the Baobabs and Kirindy Mitea National Park